sosm/cbf-routing-profiles/README.md

 License
 -------

-Profiles are derived from the OSRM profiles and are under the same license as OSRM, the GNU Affero General Public License.
-Anything else is hereby released to the public domain.
+All scripts are hereby released to the public domain.
+Feel free to do whatever you want with them.